 These Persian Raisin cookies have a very different texture from the oatmeal raisin cookies.
 They are pillowy soft and slightly chewy with a kind irresistible texture that makes me keep eating them!
 They are perfumed with vanilla and loaded with plump raisins.
 The cookies are very moist and light the day that they are baked and keep their softness for several days when stored in an airtight container in the room temperature.

-These cookies are made with sweet butter and I would not recommend any substitution.
+These cookies are made with unsalted butter and I would not recommend any substitution.
 The buttery flavor is what makes them very special.
 I have used pure vanilla powder in my cookies.
 The pure vanilla powder is a little pricey and can be purchased online or from the specialty food stores.
 Pure vanilla extract tastes great in this recipe as well.
 I would not recommend using the artificial vanilla flavoring.

 These cookies are baked with simple but real ingredients.
-Sweet butter and pure vanilla for a delicious buttery flavor perfumed with real vanilla.
+Unsalted butter and pure vanilla for a delicious buttery flavor perfumed with real vanilla.
 Mix all of the ingredients, except the raisins, with an electric mixer according to the recipe until you get a very smooth dough.
 Use a spatula to fold in the raisins.
 Make sure you also bring up the dough from the bottom of the bowl and mix it uniformly with raisins.

 Line 3 baking sheets with parchment paper or silicone baking mats.
 Use a 1-tablespoon scoop to drop the dough on the lined baking sheets about 2 inches apart.
 Bake in a preheated 400 F oven for 10-12 minutes, just until the edges turn golden brown.
 The top is not going to turn golden brown.
 Do not overcook or they will lose their soft chewy texture and become dry and crumbly.
 Cool on the cookie sheet set on a cooling rack for 3 minutes before removing them with a spatula.
 Cool the Raisin Cookies completely on the rack before storing them in an airtight container for up to 4-5 days at room temperature.
 Like all the butter cookies these Shirini Keshmeshi raisin cookies are best when served at room temperature.
 If you have to refrigerate or freeze them, bring them to room temperature before serving them.